Navinulchemy/House-price-prediction/README.md

 # house_price_pred.py contains all the necessary code to luanch an temporary webpage using streamlit

-# To run the file open terminal and type [streamlit run "house_price_prid" ].this will direct you to an webpage locally..
+# To run the file open terminal and type [streamlit run "house_price_prid" ] this will direct you to an webpage locally..